Knife making weekends

 Our knife making weekend starts 7–9 on the Friday then all day Saturday and Sunday and you will make a beautiful knife and sheath ready to take away with you.

 You will work to your chosen design to create a blade out of high-carbon steel.
 You will learn how to harden and temper the steel in order to achieve an excellent cutting edge.
 The handles will be made of variety of woods, to meet your aesthetic sense and to fit your hand.
 Finally we will make sheaths by moulding veg-tanned leather.
+We are delighted to say that we have been awarded a gold star by Craft Courses for our knife and bow weekends.

 Our attitude towards knife-making is to produce something individual, beautiful and useful, in equal measure.
 We have no interest in weaponry and aggressiveness.
 Knife is a tool, not a weapon.
 We hope you will agree.